joelburget/einsum-in-depth/README.md

-# Einsum Tutorial
+# Einsum In Depth

-Explaining and exploring tensor operations.
+Explaining what Einsums are actually doing.
+[Available online](https://einsum.joelburget.com/).

 ## Building and running